 In 1971 the compression ration dropped to 10.3:1 which reduced the horsepower five to 385 HP.
 This signaled the beginning of the end for the mighty muscle car engines.

-Most manufacturers cut back way more in ’71 but Chrysler did their best in ’71 to keep the Hemi and Six Pack just the way they were.
+Most manufacturers cut back way more in ’71 but Chrysler did their best in ’71 to keep the Hemi and 6 Pack just the way they were.

-It’s nice to know the Hemi and Six Packs were retired with dignity and not a shell of their former selves.
+It’s nice to know the two best engines were retired with dignity and not a shell of their former selves.

 The Six Pack pistons were flat top with 4 valve reliefs.